 Back in the summer we announced that Ann-Marie Howell had become the 50th former novel-writing student to get a major publishing deal.
-Ann-Marie was a student on our online Writing YA and Children’s Fiction course in 2015 (check out this blog about her time on the course), and her debut middle grade novel, The Garden of Found and Lost, will be published by Usborne in 2019.
+Ann-Marie was a student on our online Writing YA and Children’s Fiction course in 2015 (check out this blog about her time on the course), and her debut middle grade novel, The Garden of Lost Secrets, was published by Usborne in 2019.
 Here Anne-Marie shares her top tips on writing historical fiction for young readers…

 - Characters and plot first